fluxcd/flux2/docs/guides/helmreleases.md

 repository on an interval and expose it as an artifact.

-The source-controller can build and expose Helm charts as artifacts from the contents of the `GitRepository` artifact (more about this later on in the guide).
+The source-controller can build and expose Helm charts as artifacts from the contents of the `GitRepository` artifact [(more about this later on in the guide)](#define-a-helm-release).

+!!! warning "Arbitrary changes in Git do not produce new charts"
-**There is one caveat you should be aware of:** to make the source-controller produce a new chart artifact, the `version` in the `Chart.yaml` of the chart must be bumped.
+    source-controller's `HelmChart` only publishes a new chart artifact when a commit bumps the `version` field of the `Chart.yaml` referenced from the `GitRepository`.

 An example `GitRepository`:

 ```yaml